ratokeshi/Cloud-Shell-Cloud-ML-Engine-Qwik-Start/tutorial.md

 ```bash
 tensorboard --logdir=$MODEL_DIR --port=8080
 ```
-Click on the Web Preview icon, then Preview on port 8080.
-A new tab will open with TensorBoard running. devshell-web-preview-button
+Click on the Web Preview icon `walkthrough web-preview-icon`, then Preview on port 8080.
+A new tab will open with TensorBoard running.
+<devshell-web-preview-button></devshell-web-preview-button>

 Click on Accuracy to see graphical representations of how accuracy changes as your job progresses.